ansible-community/ara/.github/ISSUE_TEMPLATE/feature_and_enhancement.md

 ---
-name: "\U0001F31F Feature and enhancement requests"
+name: "\U0001F31F Feature or improvement opportunities"
 about: Suggest an idea that would improve the project.
 title: ''
 labels: ''